 The Killam Program was funded through the generous contribution of Mrs. Dorothy J. Killam, in honour of the memory and exceptional achievements of her husband, Izaak Walton Killam.

 The Program’s awards are part of a larger set of Killam Trusts, which fund scholarship and research at four Canadian universities, a neurological research and clinical institute and the Canada Council.
-In total, the Killam Trusts are valued at approximately $425 million, of which the Canada Council portion is $55 million.
+In total, the Killam Trusts are valued at over $450 million, of which the Canada Council portion is $65 million.

 My purpose in establishing the Killam Trusts is to help in the building of Canada’s future by encouraging advanced study.
 Thereby I hope, in some measure, to increase the scientific and scholastic attainments of Canadians, to develop and expand the work of Canadian universities, and to promote sympathetic understanding between Canadians and the peoples of other countries.

 From the Will of Dorothy J. Killam, who died 27 July 1965